 - Did the CEO’s quality fall below the expected quality of a replacement?

-- Does the executive feel it is the right time to go because he wants to leave on his own terms?
+- Does the CEO feel it is the right time to go because he wants to leave on his own terms?

 - Is a scapegoat or a sacrificial lamb needed?

 Enhance execution?
 Drive change?
 Continuing evolution?

 What is the reason for the management change?
 The welcome address in the corporate announcement often provides valuable insight.

 - Is the successor expected to “enhance execution, better capitalize on the market opportunities and drive the company to profitable growth”?